primitive/primitiveone/README.md

 Domain and PHP server provided by: https://primitivehosting.uk/

 N.B.
-This is only my second React based website.
+This is only my second attempt at React based website so do be kind.
 It may be messy and it may be downright wrong in places.

 ## Performance Comparrison Testing (WIP)